svandragt/streamcables/README.md

 Currently it supports these writers:

   - stdout (the screen)
-  - twitter
+  - Twitter

 Feel free to submit a pull request if your workflow is missing.

 # Prerequisites

-On OpenSUSE Tumbleweed the following packages are required in order to compile python dependencies:
+On OpenSUSE Tumbleweed the python development libraries must be installed to compile StreamCables' dependencies:

 ```
 sudo zypper install gcc